About the reforms

 To keep up with an ever-changing criminal environment, the Australian Government has recently reformed Australia’s Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).

-Australia’s anti-money laundering and counter-terrorism financing (AML/CTF) regime includes the AML/CTF Act, the Anti-Money Laundering and Counter-Terrorism Financing Rules 2007 (the Rules) and associated regulations.
+Australia’s anti-money laundering, counter-terrorism financing, and counter-proliferation financing (AML/CTF) regime includes the AML/CTF Act, the Anti-Money Laundering and Counter-Terrorism Financing Rules 2007 (the Rules) and associated regulations.
 It is a central part of our efforts to prevent criminals from enjoying the profits of their illegal activity and stopping funds from falling into the hands of terrorists.

 Businesses are at the frontline in the fight against serious financial crime.